This article is part of the “Fulfillment Series.” Click here to learn more.

 ― African Proverb (Hausa Tribe)

 Regardless of the season, nothing says rebirth quite like the concept of hope.
-Like an ever-burning Olympic flame, hope implies the dawn rising out of the darkness, sunshine making its way around black clouds or long-manifest desires and longings fulfilled.
+Like an ever-burning Olympic flame, the quest to find hope implies the dawn rising out of the darkness, sunshine making its way around black clouds, or long-manifest desires and longings fulfilled.

 The Greatest Antidote to Despair

-As a Manhattan psychiatrist who treats patients for anxiety, depression, loss, despair and heartbreak, I have learned that helping my patients to cultivate and maintain hope is one of the most powerful antidotes to mental and physical despair.
-In the face of adversity, setbacks, a negative outcome or grim prognosis, we do not have to abandon our dreams or give up hope.
+As a Manhattan psychiatrist who treats patients for anxiety, depression, loss, despair, and heartbreak, I have learned that helping my patients to cultivate, maintain and find hope is one of the most powerful antidotes to mental and physical despair.
+In the face of adversity, setbacks, a negative outcome,e or a grim prognosis, we do not have to abandon our dreams or give up hope.
 Our obstacles may simply be the darkness that precedes the dawn.

 The Psychology of Hope

-Another key component of cultivating hope is that hopeful individuals view life through a learning orientation.
-They are actively engaged in setting meaningful goals, planning strategies to reach their goals, modifying strategies that don’t work, flexibly adapting to challenges and monitoring their progress to stay on track.
-In other words, they are learning as they go, every step of the way.
+Another key way to find hope is through a learning orientation.
+This includes being actively engaged in setting meaningful goals, planning strategies to reach your goals, modifying strategies that don’t work, flexibly adapting to challenges, and monitoring your progress to stay on track.
+In other words, you can learn as you go, every step of the way.
 In contrast, individuals who lack hope choose easy tasks that don’t offer opportunities for learning or growth.
 If and when they fail, they quit.

 But aren’t some adversities so awful that anybody would lose hope?